WhiskersReneeWe/tensorflow-js-imageClassifier/README.md

 ### App UI (predicting what am I?)
 <img width="1143" alt="Screen Shot 2019-08-27 at 2 23 19 PM" src="https://user-images.githubusercontent.com/43501958/63809838-32115a80-c8d8-11e9-9881-755895a7b26b.png">

 Turns out I might be a 'bib' or a shower curtain.
-None of them is satisfying.
+Neither of them is satisfying.

 ### Issues